-rebalance_by_categorical Resample dataset so that the result contains the same number of lines per category in categ_column. rebalance_by_continuous Resample dataset so that the result contains the same number of lines per bucket in a continuous column.
-Splitting (fklearn.preprocessing.splitting) space_time_split_dataset Splits panel data using both ID and Time columns, resulting in four datasets time_split_dataset Splits temporal data into a training and testing datasets such that all training data comes before the testings one.
-1.3.2 Training Calibration (fklearn.training.calibration) isotonic_calibration_learner Fits a single feature isotonic regression to the dataset.
-Classification (fklearn.training.classification) lgbm_classification_learner Fits an LGBM classifier to the dataset. logistic_classification_learner Fits an logistic regression classifier to the dataset. nlp_logistic_classification_learner Fits a text vectorizer (TfidfVectorizer) followed by a lo- gistic regression (LogisticRegression). xgb_classification_learner Fits an XGBoost classifier to the dataset.
-Ensemble (fklearn.training.ensemble) xgb_octopus_classification_learner Octopus ensemble allows you to inject domain specific knowledge to force a split in an initial feature, instead of assuming the tree model will do that intelligent split on its own.
-Imputation (fklearn.training.imputation) imputer Fits a missing value imputer to the dataset. placeholder_imputer Fills missing values with a fixed value.
-Pipeline (fklearn.training.pipeline) build_pipeline(learners) Builds a pipeline of chained learners functions with the possibility of using keyword arguments in the predict functions of the pipeline.
+rebalance_by_categorical Resample dataset so that the result contains the same 1 3 number of lines per category in categ_column. rebalance_by_continuous Resample dataset so that the result contains the same number of lines per bucket in a continuous column. plitting (fklearn.preprocessing.splitting) anna tima anlit datasat Sulita nanal data using both ID and Time columns as space_time_split_dataset Splits panel data using both ID and Time columns, resulting in four datasets time_split_dataset Splits temporal data into a training and testing datasets such that all training data comes before the testings one. .3.2 Training Calibration (fklearn.training.calibration) isotonic_calibration_learner Fits a single feature isotonic regression to the dataset.
+Classification (fklearn.training.classification) lgbm_classification_learner Fits an LGBM classifier to the dataset. logistic_classification_learner Fits an logistic regression classifier to the dataset. nlp_logistic_classification_learner Fits a text vectorizer (TfidfVectorizer) followed by a logistic regression (LogisticRegression). xgb_classification_learner Fits an XGBoost classifier to the dataset.
+Ensemble (fklearn.training.ensemble) xgb_octopus_classification_learner Octopus ensemble allows you to inject domain specific knowledge to force a split in an initial feature, instead of assuming the tree model will do that intelligent split on its own. mputation (fklearn.training.imputation) imputer Fits a missing value imputer to the dataset. placeholder_imputer Fills missing values with a fixed value.
+Pipeline (fklearn.training.pipeline) build_pipeline(learners) Builds a pipeline of chained learners functions with the possibility of using keyword arguments in the predict gp_regression_learner Fits an gaussian process regressor to the dataset. lgbm_regression_learner Fits an LGBM regressor to the dataset. linear_regression_learner Fits an linear regression classifier to the dataset. xgb_regression_learner Fits an XGBoost regressor to the dataset.